kevinyswong/kevinyswong.github.io/index.md

   simply don't hunger for nearly as much.
-This is not to say that people, urban or rural, don't wish to succeed in the worldly economic system the cities represent, but that it is helpful to understand that many rural folks, in the course of daily life and foreseeable horizons, don't desire so rapaciously as city meritocrats and retain something of the uncorrupted simplicity of ordinary living.
+This is not to say that people, urban or rural, don't wish to succeed in the worldly economic system the cities represent, but that it is helpful to understand that many rural folks, in the course of daily life and foreseeable horizons, don't desire as rapaciously as city meritocrats and retain something of the uncorrupted simplicity of ordinary living.